pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```
 ![.](https://www.tradingview.com/x/LeHp5kUg/ "f_print()")

 This multi-line version of the function allows for more flexibility.
-It can
+The example shows how it can be used multiple times to print lines using a different color for each:
 ```js
 //@version=4
 study("f_print() (Multi-line version)", "", true)